ESIPFed/science-on-schema.org/guides/Dataset.md

 For variables with numeric measured values, other properties of schema:PropertyValue can add additional useful information:

 - [schema:unitText](https://schema.org/unitText).
 A string that identifies a unit of measurement that applies to all values for this variable.
 - [schema:unitCode](https://schema.org/unitCode).
 Value is expected to be TEXT or URL.
 We recommend providing an HTTP URI that identifies a unit of measure from a vocabulary accessible on the web.
-The QUDT unit vocabulary provides and extensive set of registered units of measure that can be used to populate the schema:unitCode property to specify the units of measure used to report datavalues when that is appropriate.
+The QUDT unit vocabulary provides an extensive set of registered units of measure that can be used to populate the schema:unitCode property to specify the units of measure used to report data values when that is appropriate.
 - [schema:minValue](https://schema.org/minValue).
 If the value for the variable is numeric, this is the minimum value that occurs in the dataset.
 Not useful for other value types.
 - [schema:maxValue](https://schema.org/maxValue).
 If the value for the variable is numeric, this is the maximum value that occurs in the dataset.
 Not useful for other value types.
 - [schema:measurementTechnique](https://schema.org/measurementTechnique).
 A text description of the measurement method used to determine values for this variable.
 If standard measurement protocols are defined and registered, these can be identified via http URI's.